How much do I need to know about Lutronic?

 The Lutronic Spectra Laser can be used in what ways?

-It is a 1064-nm Q-switched laser that has a lot of affinity for pigment, so it can be used to get rid of dark spots.
-It is used to get rid of tattoos and treat different types of pigmented lesions, and it’s the best way to do this at the moment (post-inflammatory hyperpigmentation, seborrheic keratosis, freckles, lentigos, nevi, and melasma).
+It is a 1064-nm Q-switched laser with a lot of affinity for pigment, so it can be used to get rid of dark spots.
+It is used to get rid of tattoos and treat different pigmented lesions, and it’s the best way to do this at the moment (post-inflammatory hyperpigmentation, seborrheic keratosis, freckles, lentigos, nevi, and melasma).
 Afterward, a carbon liquid is put on the skin for about 10-15 minutes to make it look more even.
 Carbon is taken in through the skin’s surface.
-When this liquid is put on your face, the laser thinks it is looking for a color.
+When this liquid is put on your face, the laser thinks it is looking for a colour.
 As the laser passes over the skin first, the carbon takes in a small amount of heat and passes it on to the skin below.
-They also make a very thin layer of skin, about 15 to 30 microns thick, in the next few passes.
+In the next few passes, they also make a very thin layer of skin, about 15 to 30 microns thick.
 What’s more, there is no pain in the process.

 Laser: What makes this one different?

-The pulse length is what makes this therapy technique unique (the period of time during which it discharges its energy).
+The pulse length makes this therapy technique unique (the period during which it discharges its energy).
 How long does it take to do this?
 It takes milliseconds.
 As the pulse gets shorter, it gets a lot more powerful.
 People get tattoos and other pigmented lesions with this huge amount of energy.
 When it hits these things, it creates a shock wave inside of them, which causes the dye to be broken up into small pieces.
 Once the pigment particles are broken down to a certain size, they are small enough for the body to “eat” and get rid of.
-Using standard laser procedures, it takes a lot of time to completely remove tattoos or other pigmented lesions.
+Using standard laser procedures, it takes a lot of time to remove tattoos or other pigmented lesions completely.
 It could take as many as 10-15 sessions.
-The time between treatments can be up to two months, which means that it could take up to two years to get rid of all of the bugs.
+The time between treatments can be up to two months, which could take up to two years to get rid of all the bugs.

-The Lutronic Spectra is better than other Q-Switched devices because it doesn’t need to be turned on and off all the time as other devices do.
+The Lutronic Spectra is better than other Q-Switched devices because it doesn’t need to be turned on and off as often as other devices do.

 The best Lutronic Q-switched laser is the one that can be turned on and off quickly.

-Using the 1064 nm Nd: YAG laser is the safest way to treat the skin of any color.
+Using the 1064 nm Nd: YAG laser is the safest way to treat the skin of any colour.
 After treatment with this wavelength, sometimes there is still some pigment in the skin.
 This is when more wavelengths are needed.
 Another thing to look for is a laser with a “tophat” distribution of its pulse power.
-This means that the energy is spread out evenly across the whole spot size, resulting in a uniform treatment.
-The tattoo or pigmented lesion may not be treated in the right way if this is not the case.
-As short as possible, the better the results and the safer it is for people to use it.
+This means that the energy is spread evenly across the whole spot size, resulting in a uniform treatment.
+The tattoo or pigmented lesion may not be treated correctly if this is not the case.
+As short as possible, the better the results and the safer it is for people to use.
 The short pulse allows less energy to spread to nearby skin, so this skin doesn’t get hurt.
 It also allows for more energy in the area that is being treated.